Sparkling Wine vs. Champagne: What’s the Difference?

-I love Spanish Cava.
-As mentioned above, it has a distinct chalky mineral flavor and texture that I’ve had trouble finding in any other sparkling wine.
+We love Spanish Cava.
+As mentioned above, it has a distinct chalky mineral flavor and texture that is difficult to find in any other sparkling wine.
 We’ve been drinking the 2015 Vintage Juve y Camps Reserva de la Familia Gran Reserva Brut.
 A stunning value given the quality, depth and complexity of this Traditional Method vintage wine.
 Check it out while it lasts!